 We fund projects which diagnose and treat children whose lives are in immediate danger because of severe hunger.
 The most serious form of hunger is called acute malnutrition, which causes millions of preventable child deaths each year.
 More than 70% of children treated are cured, but only 1 in 5 children affected are able to access the treatment they need.
 It does not have to be this way.

-And as a result, the government of Mali changed its national treatment policy.
+As a result, the government of Mali changed its national treatment policy, and the World Health Organisation made Community Health Workers a globally recommended practice.

 Goal 1 projects we’re supporting right now:

-Testing whether community health workers can diagnose and treat malnourished children close to home.
+Testing whether community health workers can diagnose and treat malnourished children closer to home.

 Training mothers to diagnose children with acute malnutrition so they can get the help they need.